 The RAS funds several schemes for promising young scientists to be employed as Research Fellows at UK universities.
 This page holds details for the RAS Research Fellowships and Norman Lockyer Fellowship, which are similar in many respects.

 The purpose of the RAS Research Fellowships is to enable outstanding candidates to pursue research in the UK in the disciplines advanced by the RAS i.e. astronomy, solar system science, geophysics and closely related branches of these sciences.
-The RAS has funded at least one RAS Research Fellowship each year since 2010.

 The Norman Lockyer Fellowship is awarded to enable an outstanding researcher to devote the majority of their time to research on an astronomical topic, including solar system and planetary science.
 They are named after Sir Norman Lockyer (1836-1920), pioneering solar astronomer and discoverer of helium.